Clackamas Community College

 4 credits, Winter

 This course is an introduction to materials science, a field that describes the behavior of materials by utilizing principles of chemistry and physics to engineer new materials and predict their resultant properties.
-The course will focus on describing the microscopic physical and chemical structure of materials and relating that structure to the macroscopic thermal, electrical, and mechanical properties.
-The course will also cover the connection between atomic/crystal structure and materials processing.
+Materials processing methods and the resulting microscopic structures and macroscopic thermal, electrical, and mechanical properties will be investigated.

 ENGR-271 Digital Systems